 “Family Safety, Risk, and Permanency Services” means services designed to achieve safety and Permanency for Children, regardless of the setting in which the Children reside.
 These services shall be designed to use Evidence-Based and innovative approaches to the greatest possible extent.

-“Family Team Decision Making” (FTDM) means both a philosophy and a practice strategy for delivering child welfare services.
+“Family Team Decision Making” means both a philosophy and a practice strategy for delivering child welfare services.

 “Family Team Decision-Making Meeting” means a gathering of Family members and extended Family, friends, the Referring Worker, Safety Plan/FSRP Contractor, providers, community professionals, and other interested people who, with the assistance of a Family Team Decision-Making Meeting Facilitator who meets the Agency’s Facilitator standards, plan to enhance the safety, Permanency, and well-being of a Child and Family through development and review of an individualized Family Case Plan.